ecmwf/earthkit-transforms/docs/source/concepts/temporal.rst

 Spectral analysis (FFT)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The temporal module provides entry points for computing the discrete Fourier Transform (FFT) of a data object along its time dimension.
-Use `temporal.fft` for the forward transform and `temporal.ifft` for the inverse transform.
+The temporal module provides a full set of entry points for computing the discrete Fourier Transform (FFT) of a data object along its time dimension.
+These are ``xarray`` wrappers for the functions in the ``fft`` extension of the Python array API standard.
 As with the other temporal methods, the time dimension is automatically detected from the metadata of the data object and can be overridden with the `time_dim` parameter.

-The transforms are implemented using the Python array API standard, applying the ``fft``/``ifft`` methods of the array namespace of the input data.
+The transforms are implemented using the Python array API standard, applying the corresponding methods of the array namespace of the input data.
 This means the computation runs on the native backend of the data (for example NumPy or a GPU-backed array library) and returns ``xarray.DataArray``/``xarray.Dataset`` objects.

+**Complex transforms**

+Use `temporal.fft` for the forward transform and `temporal.ifft` for the inverse transform.
 For the forward transform, the time dimension is replaced by a ``frequency`` dimension.
 The frequency coordinate is derived from the spacing of the time coordinate, expressed in Hz (i.e. cycles per second), unless a different `sample_spacing` is provided.
 The result is complex-valued.